You can import a load from a time-series file using one of several formats that HOMER Pro recognizes.

 Option 6: Single Column of Values

-The .txt or .csv data file must contain a single value on each line, where each line corresponds to one time step.
+The data file must contain a single value on each line, where each line corresponds to one time step.
 Each value in the file represents the average load (in kW) for that time step.
 The first time step starts at midnight on Monday, January 1st.
 The following is an example input file.

 •Imported grid outage time series with weekend or weekday bias